sbettid/bot_interpreter/README.md

 ## Features

 The application is a simple chatbot interpreter.
 It allows the traversal of a given decision tree, asking the user a question every time it reaches a new node.
 Questions can be customized using an external file, as pointed out in the previous section.
-If the question is a categorical one and therefore the number of possible asnwers is fixed, the chatbot will send the question along with the options as clickable buttons.
+If the question is a categorical one and therefore the number of possible answers is finite, the chatbot will send the question along with the options as clickable buttons.

-On the other hand, if the question requires a numerical answer, the user is able to send freely every possible number as answer and the bot will then handle it appropriately.
+On the other hand, if the question requires a numerical answer, the user is able to reply with every possible number and the bot will then handle it appropriately.

+The strategy used to understand whether a question is categorical or numerical is quite simple: if the first children's label starts with "<=" or ">" the question is numerical, otherwise it is considered categorical.
+This derives also from the ability of the chatbot to distinguish, in case of numerical questions, between two branches: a branch for numbers less or equal to a predefined threshold and one for greater numbers.

-The application remembers every question and answer it has asked previously as a pair, in order to avoid asking multiple times the same question, if it appears more than once in the tree.
+The application remembers every question, along with its answer, it has asked previously as a pair, in order to avoid asking multiple times the same question, if it appears more than once in the tree.
 In that case, the chatbot will use the previous stored value as answer.

 When a leaf node is reached, the application will send the user the final conclusion/value and will then terminate, dumping on the console window all question/answer pairs used in the conversation.